seqan/seqan/manual/source/Tutorial/BasicSequenceIO.rst

 Prerequisites
   :ref:`tutorial-sequences`

-This tutorial explains how to read and write sequence files using the :dox:`SequenceStream` class.
+This tutorial explains how to read and write sequence files using the :dox:`SeqFileIn` and :dox:`SeqFileOut` classes.

-The SeqAn library's I/O functionality (i.e. reading from and writing to files) is organized in layers and :dox:`SequenceStream` is in the highest layer: It provides an easy-to-use API for reading and writing sequence files, automatically compressing and decompressing data, and support for different sequence formats.
-This flexibility comes at a slight cost of performance, compared to using the more low-level APIs.

-The lower layers are responsible for providing raw file I/O functionality and adding parsing functionality.
-Their usage is not part of this tutorial and is explainend in the Tutorials :ref:`tutorial-file-io`, :ref:`tutorial-sequence-file-io`, and :ref:`tutorial-parsing`.

-After completing the tutorial, you will be able to read and write sequence files in the formats supported by the :dox:`SequenceStream` class.
+These classes provide an easy-to-use API for accessing sequence files in different file formats, either compressed or uncompressed.

 A First Working Example
 -----------------------